-To support the engineering and final design of all facilities, the Authority would undertake preconstruction geologic, geotechnical, and geophysical investigations and testing.8 These geotechnical investigations and associated testing would also be required to support DSOD permitting processes.
+To support the engineering and final design of all facilities, the Authority would undertake preconstruction geologic, geotechnical, and geophysical investigations and testing.
+These geotechnical investigations and associated testing would also be required to support DSOD permitting processes.
 The investigations would be implemented in various locations in and around the footprints of the facilities.
 Geotechnical investigations would be focused in areas where additional or updated data are needed for engineering cost refinement, for design, and to prepare permit applications.
-Depending on the time of year these investigations would take place, almost all of the geotechnical borings and geophysical work areas would require biological monitoring and/or some pre-activity clearance assessment and/or surveys due to their proximity to sensitive biological resources, particularly because the precise location of each individual investigations would include surface geologic mapping and surface and subsurface geophysical investigations as described below.
+Depending on the time of year these investigations would take place, almost all of the geotechnical borings and geophysical work areas would require biological monitoring and/or some pre-activity clearance assessment and/or surveys due to their proximity to sensitive biological resources, particularly because the precise location of each individual investigation within its associated facility footprint has not been determined.
+The sitespecific geotechnical investigations as described below.

-- Surface geologic mapping would generally involve noninvasive evaluation and documentation of geologic features and topography and would consist of soil mapping, walking surveys, and geophysical surveys. - Surface geophysical investigations would generally involve non- or minimally invasive surface testing, such as seismic, gravitational, magnetic, electrical, and electromagnetic testing, and documentation of surface and subsurface site characteristics.
+- Surface geologic mapping would generally involve noninvasive evaluation and documentation of geologic features and topography and would consist of soil mapping, walking surveys, and geophysical surveys. - Surface geophysical investigations would generally involve non- or minimally invasive surface testing, such as seismic, gravitational, magnetic, electrical, and electromagnetic testing, and documentation of surface and subsurface site characteristics. - Subsurface geotechnical investigations would involve surface and subsurface evaluation and documentation of site characteristics using test pits, borings and cone penetration test (CPT) probes, and fault trenching for different facilities. - All subsurface geotechnical investigation techniques would require some degree of ground disturbance, including spot leveling of areas directly below truck leveling jacks and holes measuring 2 to 10 inches in diameter through which augers and sampling equipment would be lowered to collect subsurface data and samples.
+Some drilling locations would require a bulldozer to create temporary roads for drill rig access.
+Test pits would be roughly 10 to 12 feet deep, and fault trenching would vary between roughly 10 to 30 feet deep.